Scarborough's St Augustine's School opens "Little Free Library" as part of their art and literature day

 Kevin is the author of many acclaimed award-winning young adult novels, including Martyn Pig, Lucas, Kissing The Rain, The Road of the Dead, Black Rabbit Summer and iBoy.
 He now lives in North Yorkshire.
 The Bunker Diary won the CILIP Carnegie Medal in 2014.

-Charlotte Oliver is a freelance writer who lives by the sea in Scarborough England.
-She was the commissioned poet for BBC Radio York’s Make a Difference campaign and has work published or forthcoming for Pendemic, One Hand Clapping and Not4UCollective’s Poems from Home.
+Charlotte Oliver is a freelance writer who lives in Scarborough She was the commissioned poet for BBC Radio York’s Make a Difference campaign and has work published or forthcoming for Pendemic, One Hand Clapping and Not4UCollective’s Poems from Home.

-SJT Outreach also ran drama and drumming workshops and also in attendance were Kirk Temple, Dancer, Andrea Mortimer Drama from Hattons, Scarborough and Tablets of Stone, Irish Music band.
+SJT Outreach ran drama and drumming workshops, and also in attendance were dancer Kirk Temple, Andrea Mortimer from Hatton School of Performing Arts, and Irish music band Tablets of Stone.